oprypin/crystal-imgui/docs/font.md

 ##### ::: ImGui::ImFontAtlas.font_builder_flags

  Shared flags (for all fonts) for custom font builder.
 THIS IS BUILD IMPLEMENTATION DEPENDENT.
-Per-font override is also available in [`ImGui::ImFontConfig`][].
+Per-font override is also available in [`ImFontConfig`][ImGui::ImFontConfig].

 #### [Internal] Packing data